Code-Institute-Submissions/TjoAlex-constructionconsultant/README.md

 * README template from Code Institute and Github making it a lot more easy to understand how a README file should look and how to make it look a certain way <a href="#">Code Institute</a> & <a href="https://guides.github.com/features/mastering-markdown/">Github</a>
 * Fonts google for the use of Oswald <a href="https://bootstrapbay.com/blog/google-web-fonts/#:~:text=Open%20sans%20is%20a%20sans%20serif%20typeface%20designed,popularity%20over%20the%20excellent%20legibility%20of%20the%20typeface.">Fonts google</a>
 * For image banner on top of the pages used helping code from youtube video to understand how I could make a image big and stay on top <a href="https://www.youtube.com/watch?v=HAUB4CRfOr0&list=WL&index=86">Online Tutorials</a>
-* For navigationbar used used help from code out of youtube so that I hould have a navbar that stayed on top of the page also used to get knowledge in how to create a three column section <a href="https://www.youtube.com/watch?v=9cKsq14Kfsw">Drew Ryan</a>
+* For navigationbar used used help from code out of youtube so that I could have a navbar that stayed on top of the page also used to get knowledge in how to create a three column section <a href="https://www.youtube.com/watch?v=9cKsq14Kfsw">Drew Ryan</a>
 * Article that helped me find design for my footer <a href="https://blog.eduonix.com/video-tutorials/web-development-tutorials/build-responsive-website-footer-using-html-bootstrap-4/">Eduonix</a>
 * info contact form section helped me find inspiration to how I could make the contact form more interesting by adding a new container that was styled with css <a href="https://www.youtube.com/watch?v=FBAfpj91hps">Pro Web</a>
 * Without too much knowledge in programming I used help from stackoverlow to fix my contact us code so it could send messages, worth mentioning is that stackowerlfow was also a helping place when i had to fix any error that occured in my code <a href="https://stackoverflow.com/questions/5773174/html-button-to-send-email">Stackoverflow</a>
 * Codepen is the site that helped me write the right code to create a map for the website <a href="https://codepen.io/lowhow/pen/Xmvbdm">Codepen</a>

 # Content
-??
+All content had been made using a lot of different helpful sites that is listed under the credits section.
+I haven't copied the code directly just used the different examples as a guide for my own code.
+Not that under credits you will find more information about what each and every link has provided for me.
+Extra mention to the youtube channel <a href="https://www.youtube.com/watch?v=9cKsq14Kfsw">Drew Ryan</a> that was to huge help when creating my header and three column section.

 # Media
+* All images except for the logo (that was made by me) where taken from <a href="https://unsplash.com/">Unsplash</a>
-* Pictures used as header and content from Unsplash, I do not own these images and they are only used for educational purpous.
+* Pictures used as header and content from Unsplash was borrowed for educational purpous only.
+The copyright therefore belongs to the brand itself.
-  * A man face picture https://unsplash.com/photos/7YVZYZeITc8 taken by Juice Koleti’c
-  * pic about page https://unsplash.com/photos/ysfrLKs9cn0 taken by Kiefer Likens
-  * pic woman face https://unsplash.com/photos/IF9TK5Uy-KI taken by Jake Nackos
-  * pic construct https://unsplash.com/photos/wFso0QMuWAc by Aron Fjell
-  * pic contact https://unsplash.com/photos/xG8IQMqMITM by Aaron Burden

   # Acknowledgements
+  I would like to acknowledge my Mentor Antonija Simic for being a much helfull support and provider of good examples for solutions of some of my struggles with my code.
+She made this journey for me a lot more easy by teaching me the right way to plan a website, write code and solve problems.
+I would also like to give a huge credit for slack that has been a huge help when getting completely stuck, especially when fixing the size of my header images and review of my finished code.